geotools/geotools/docs/user/tutorial/datastore/store.rst

 * Q: How do you know what wrappers to use?

-  ContentFeatureSource checks to see if a wrapper is needed, and if so uses the MaxFetureReader wrapper.
+  ContentFeatureSource checks to see if a wrapper is needed, and if so uses the MaxFeatureReader wrapper.

   .. code-block:: java